 If you pay a Part D late enrollment penalty, there are four ways you can pay the penalty.
-You can choose your payment option when you enroll and make changes at any time by calling Member Services at the phone number on the back cover of this booklet.
+The premium payment options were listed on the enrollment application, and you chose a method of payment when you enrolled.
+You may change the premium payment option you chose during the year by calling Member Services.